 A lot of people believe that antioxidants are the superhero molecules in the neverending battle against villainous free radicals.
 While it is true that antioxidants greatly manage free radicals, this does not necessarily mean that more antioxidants is always better.
 The truth is there’s a delicate balance that exists between antioxidants and free radicals.

 Technically, free radicals are defined as unstable atoms or compounds (combinations of atoms) in the body.
 They are unstable because they have a spare, “extra” electron that is prone to “stealing” an electron from somewhere else.
 When this happens, it can result in a new free radical, and potentially cause a cascade of reactions.
 Every free radical has the potential to damage DNA, proteins, fats, carbohydrates, and other molecules.
 The more free radicals circulating in the body, the greater the likelihood of damage to healthy cells.When there is an overabundance of free radicals, it’s called “oxidative stress.”

 However, it is important to recognize that free radicals are a natural byproduct of your body’s cells when they use oxygen to produce energy.
 Free radicals are infamous for oxidative stress, and their role in aging, but they’re the product of necessary and normal metabolism.
 For this reason, some level of them is to be expected.

 As a byproduct of your body’s normal metabolic processes, free radicals are also a key component in the function of the immune system.
 For example, small amounts of free radicals even act as a defense mechanism against invading microbes.
 It is the modern, external sources of free radicals, such as pollution, cigarette smoke, radiation, and even medications, that are more problematic, as they lead to an excess.

 Our bodies naturally produce a variety of antioxidants to neutralize excessive free radicals.
-This is why antioxidants are commonly seen as promoting immunity, and acting as a way to promote optimal health.
+This is why antioxidants are commonly seen as natural compounds that promote immunity and act as a way to promote optimal health.